 There are two basic approaches to testing a paint spray booth for proper operation:

-- Testing worker exposure to spray paint emissions.
+- Testing worker exposure to spray paint emissions by sampling the worker/operator.

 In most cases, it is necessary to test both air flow AND worker exposure to the paint components.